Skye Portable Air Purifier Amazon Customer Reviews

 Does the UV air purifier create Ozone?

-While UVC light is an effective purification technology, some UV lights and UV air purifiers can produce Ozone, a harmful gas if inhaled.
-That is why you should look for UV air purifiers that are tested to be non-ozone producing and have the California Air Resource Board (CARB) certification logo, which means the product has been tested and approved to be non-ozone producing.
+Although UVC light is good at purifying air, some UV lights and UV air purifiers can create Ozone, which can be harmful if breathed in.
+It is important to look for air purifiers that are tested and proven to be non-ozone producing.
+The California Air Resource Board (CARB) certification logo means the product is safe and has been tested for not producing ozone.

 Can an Air Purifier help with Covid?